Skip to main content

 Step 4: Generate a JSON Key

-1. Click on the Service Account you just created
+1. Click the newly created Service Account

-2. Go to the Keys tab
+2. Navigate to the Keys tab

 3. Click Add Key → Create new key